 What Is Live Resin: the Definition

-Live resin is a cannabis concentrate, in some ways similar to butane hash oil (BHO).
+Live resin is a cannabis concentrate, in some ways similar to butane hash oil (BHO) in that it involves chemical extraction (vs live rosin which is just heat/mechanical extraction).
 However, there is a good reason why the ‘live’ adjective is in the name.

 Normally, when you use a particular method to get marijuana extracts, you will lose some of its potency.
 That is because the process within the method usually involves drying and curing the plant.
 Once you do that, the concentrate will degrade or lose some of its terpenes.

-With live resin, you harvest the fresh plant, extract the rosin with some sort of low-temperature high-pressure rosin press, and then immediately freeze it to subcritical temperatures.
+With live rosin, you harvest the fresh plant, extract the rosin with some sort of low-temperature high-pressure rosin press, and then immediately freeze it to subcritical temperatures.

 The freezing occurs both prior to and during the extraction process.
 There’s a very good reason behind freezing the plant; once it’s on ice, the cannabis preserves more of its terpene profile.